maggie-collier/Learning_Coding/Learning_Languages.md

 Are continuing to become :D seeing your I'm typing here too

-Determination to become the best version of yourself is amazing And you're such an inspiration to me <3
+Determination to become the best version of yourself is amazing And you're such an inspiration to me <z3 burn
+BURN

 start typing
 stuff